-DISCLAIMER: The information below has been provided by the Student Health Insurance Office.
-All questions about insurance should be directed to this office as ISSS staff cannot advise on insurance-related questions.
+The information below has been provided by the Office of Student Health Insurance.
+All questions about the Student Health Insurance plan should be directed to this office.
+ISSS staff do not advise on insurance-related questions.

-In the United States health care costs can be very high, beyond what students have the resources to pay for on their own.
-The Student Insurance is a plan offered by the University of Illinois designed to help pay for the costs of health care.
+Health care costs can be very high in the U.S. The Student Health Insurance is a plan offered by the University is designed to help pay for the costs of health care.

 The University Of Illinois Board Of Trustees requires that all students have some form of health insurance in order to offset the possible costs of care.

 The insurance fee (also called the “premium”) is assessed once per semester and is $397 for undergraduates and $508 for graduate students.

 During the enrollment change period at the beginning of each semester, all students wishing to early enroll in the student insurance should visit the Student Health Insurance website and complete the “enrollment form.”
 Students who do not fill this form out will be automatically enrolled in the student insurance following the enrollment change period unless they opt out.

 Yes.
 As long as it directly follows a semester in which you were registered as a student and enrolled in the insurance, you may do an extension of coverage during any semester in which you are not registered for classes.
 This normally occurs during the summer semester, but may also be used during other terms that meet the above conditions.

 The Student Health Insurance is a comprehensive indemnity plan and so pays for a wide variety of health care services.
 For a detailed breakdown students may visit the Student Health Insurance website, scroll to bottom of page, and download the appropriate policy brochure for undergraduates or graduates.
 Services of note that are NOT covered by the plan include basic vision and dental care.